Filter Grammar

 MAX(timespan)

-Computes the maximum within the timespan preceeding the sample.
+Computes the maximum within the timespan preceding the sample.

 Parameters: